eleblanc-ai/SweetPea/docs/back-end-functionality.md

 </p>
 <p align="center">Figure 1.
 Testing the <tt>/mySquare</tt> endpoint with argument <tt>x=2</tt>.  </p>

 Congratulations, you can now add functionality to the core server!
 In practice, you can add whatever functions you want using any number of libraries, languages, APIs, and databases.
-Just make sure that the end result can be packaged as a JSON object and you're good to go.
+Just make sure that the end result can be packaged as a JSON object and you're all set.

 ---